Trauma-informed practice to support people who have experienced psychological trauma

 This course is available in English only.

-Booking on behalf of an organisation?
-If you or your colleagues are looking to book onto this course as a group you can make savings by booking ten or more places.
-To find out more about our bulk learner packages, please contact cpd@bps.org.uk
+If you or your colleagues are looking to book onto this course as a group you can make savings by booking five or more places.

-In order to request a quote or invoice please complete this form.
+To request an invoice for you or your group, please complete this invoice request form.
 We also provide guidance to support this process.
 Please note, to raise an invoice you will need to provide a Purchase Order.
 Once the invoice has been paid we will provide your learners with details of how to access their learning.

 Contact

-This course was organised by BPS Professional Development.
-Contact us on cpd@bps.org.uk.
+This course has been organised by BPS Professional Practice and Development.
+You can contact us at cpd@bps.org.uk

 You may also be interested in our other courses on BPS Learn, including those related to trauma and your personal development.

-You can also explore the range of BPS books available via Routledge.
+You can also explore the range of BPS books available via Routledge where BPS members receive 25% discount.